Search in Text of Images or Office Files

-How to setup up fylr to use Optical Character Recognition (OCR) to write the human-readable contents of a pixel-based file into the index, thus making in searchable.
+How to setup up fylr to use Optical Character Recognition (OCR) to write the human-readable content of a pixel-based file into the index, thus making in searchable.

 2. Uncheck "Use Default Settings"